On the Optimal Control of a Rolling Ball Robot Actuated by Internal Point Masses: Controlled Equations of Motion

 Observe that the optimal control problem encapsulated by \eqref{dyn_opt_problem_disk} ignores path inequality constraints such as $\mathbf{D}\left(t,\bx,\bu,\mu\right) \le \mathbf{0}$, where $\mathbf{D}$ is an $r \times 1$ vector-valued function.
 Path inequality constraints can be incorporated in \eqref{dyn_opt_problem_disk} as soft constraints through penalty functions in the integrand cost function $L$ or the endpoint cost function $p$.

-The indirect method, discussed in Subsection~\ref{ssec_pmp}, is applied now to \eqref{dyn_opt_problem_disk} to construct the endpoint function and regular Hamiltonian needed to formulate the ODE TPBVP \eqref{eq_pmp_bvp}, \eqref{eq_pmp_lbc2}, and \eqref{eq_pmp_rbc2}, which render the controlled equations of motion for the rolling disk.
-The endpoint function is
+The indirect method \cite{hull2013optimal,RBOCnumerics} is applied now to \eqref{dyn_opt_problem_disk} to construct the endpoint function and regular Hamiltonian needed to formulate an ordinary differential equation two-point boundary value problem (ODE TPBVP), which renders the controlled equations of motion for the rolling disk.